Custom CSS

 When misused, however, it may harm the user experience and the rendering capability of the builder’s stage.
 For example, styles applied to the stage via CSS will not be reflected in the preview or exported HTML.

-For the best possible results, please follow these best practices:
+For the best results, follow these best practices:

-Avoid using generic global styles. (e.g. *, p, input, etc.) that could propagate to the editing stage.
+• Avoid global styles.
+Do not use generic global styles (e.g., *, p, input) that could affect the editing stage.

-Ensure the custom CSS URL is hosted over HTTPS.
+• Ensure HTTPS hosting.
+The custom CSS URL must be hosted over HTTPS.

-Do not link to CSS files hosted on GitHub, or by any 3rd party.
+• Avoid third-party hosting.
+Do not link to CSS files hosted on GitHub or other third-party sources.

-Never style elements on the stage, since those styles will not appear in the final HTML, and therefore lead to a confusing user experience.
+• Do not style elements directly on the stage.
+These styles will not appear in the final HTML, which may create a confusing experience.

 Sample Custom CSS Theme